-- (1) Weekly all-inclusive Cart Collection Service (standard service).
+(1) Weekly all-inclusive Cart Collection Service (standard service).
 Unless otherwise required under Applicable Law or regulation, once per week Grantee shall Collect the Discarded Materials (not including Bulky Waste and Hazardous Waste) that have been placed, kept, or accumulated in Containers at Residential Dwelling Units within the Franchise Area and placed curbside, or at another location agreed upon between Grantee and Subscriber, prior to Grantee's normal weekly Collection time.
 All Discarded Materials must be placed within Containers at curbside without obstructions so as to permit Collection, unless otherwise agreed upon by County and Grantee.
+Default service provided by Grantee will include collection of Source-Separated Discarded Materials in a Gray/Black Cart, Blue Cart, and Green Cart for each material type.
 Grantee may supply Containers, and may require the use of specific Containers as specified in this Exhibit "A" and in Exhibit "A-1."
-Grantee may negotiate special pickup procedures, above and beyond the services described above, with Subscribers for an additional fee in an amount provided in Exhibit "E." Default service provided by Grantee will include collection of: - (A) Source Separated Discarded Materials in the appropriate Gray/Black Cart, Blue Cart, and Green Cart for each material type.
+Grantee may negotiate special pickup procedures, above and beyond the services described above, with Subscribers for an additional fee in an amount provided in Exhibit "E."

-Subscribers may select a thirty-five (35), sixty-five (65), or ninety-five (95) gallon Cart as described in Exhibit "A-1".
-In the event that a size is not selected, the size listed in Exhibit "A-1" shall denote the default Container size.
+Subscribers shall be provided with Containers as described in Exhibit "A-1".
 At the discretion of the Grantee, Multi-Family Residential Dwellings may be required to Subscribe to Bin Collection Service due to space constraints.

-- (2) Bin Collection Service.
-Grantee shall provide Solid Waste, Recyclables, and/or Organic Waste Bin service to Single-Family Subscribers that request these services and Multi-Family Subscribers not receiving Cart service.
+- (2) Bin Collection Service. - Grantee shall provide Solid Waste, Recyclables, and/or Organic Waste Bin service to Single-Family Subscribers that request these services, and Multi-Family Subscribers not receiving Cart service.
 Grantee shall Collect and remove all Discarded Materials that have been placed, kept, or accumulated in Bins from the property of Subscribers receiving Bin service, at least once per week, and more frequently if required to handle the Discarded Materials generated at the premises where the Bins are located.
 Bin sizes and Collection frequencies offered are to be, at a minimum, consistent with the sizes and frequencies listed in Exhibit "A-1" at rates specified in Exhibit "E." Residential Subscribers electing to have Bin service shall Source-Separate Solid Waste, Recyclables, and Organic Waste in separate Collection Containers (Bin and/or Cart), as applicable.
 Special consideration shall be given when determining the pickup areas to ensure that the flow of traffic is not impeded.
 Interference with traffic flow may occur from time to time during the provision of service.
-Repeated, reasonable public complaints about unreasonable interference with traffic flows may constitute a violation of this Franchise Agreement.
-Grantee shall provide the following services: - (A) Solid Waste, Recyclables, and/or Organic Waste Bin service to Single-Family Subscribers that request these services, and Multi-Family Subscribers not receiving Cart service. - (3) Discarded Materials Cart Overage Service.
+Repeated, reasonable public complaints about unreasonable interference with traffic flows may constitute a violation of this Franchise Agreement. - (3) Discarded Materials Cart Overage Service.
 Residential Cart Subscribers may periodically generate more Discarded Materials than will fit in the Discarded Materials Cart(s).
 Residential Cart Subscribers are therefore entitled to two (2) annual pickups per calendar year of material that does not fit in the Discarded Materials Cart(s) at no additional cost.
-One (1) pickup shall consist of up to the equivalent of either three (3): large bags (30- to 40-gallon), boxes, or barrels of Discarded Materials.
+One (1) pickup shall consist of up to the equivalent of either three (3) large bags (30- to 40-gallon), boxes, or barrels of Discarded Materials.
 Residential Cart Subscribers may be charged per pickup in accordance with Exhibit "E" for overage pickups in excess of two (2) per year.
 Overage pickups, in addition to the two (2) free pickups, will be provided at no additional charge for two (2) weeks beginning the first Collection day following December 25.
 This service is limited to Discarded Materials that could be placed in a Discarded Materials Cart, and not Bulky Waste, which is Collected in accordance with this Exhibit "A."